SQL and Functions for Complex Data Analysis

 This query will return the current date and time, the current date, the current time, the order date plus seven days, and the order date minus one month for all shipped orders in the Orders table.

 Functions can greatly enhance the capabilities of SQL queries and make complex data analysis much easier.
-By understanding and utilizing aggregate, string, and date and time functions, analysts can perform sophisticated calculations and manipulations on their data with ease.
+By understanding and using aggregate, string, and date and time functions, analysts can perform sophisticated calculations and manipulations on their data with ease.